VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmnse-network-security/notes.markdown

 ##### IP traffic processing

 IPsec is executed on a packet-by-packet bases:

  * Each outbound packet is processed by IPsec before transmission.
  * Each inbound packet is processed by IPsec after reception and before passing to the higher layer (TCP/UDP).

 **Outbound**:

  1. When data is passed down from a higher layer (TCP/UDP), an IP packet is formed.
  2. IPsec searches SPD for a match to this packet.
     * If no match is found, the packet is discarded and an error message is generated.
     * If a match is found, further processing is determined by the first matching entry in SPD.
 If the policy matches:
         * `DISCARD`: the packet is discarded.
         * `BYPASS`: the is no further IPsec processing and the packet is forwarded to the network for transmission.
         * `PROTECT`: The Security Association Database (SAD) is searched for a matching entry.
-      * If no entry is found, then **IKE** is invoked to create a Security Association (SA) with the appropriate keys.
+            * If no entry is found, then Internet Key Exchange (IKE) is invoked to create a Security Association (SA) with the appropriate keys.

 ![alt text](https://docs.google.com/drawings/d/13K7uTILY81w3wywUmZUsEpurf2xX0dh32TtokQsdfw8/pub?w=885&h=719 "IPSec Outbound Processing")

 **Inbound**:

 1. IPsec examines inbound packets to determine whether it is an **unsecured** IP packet or one that **ESP or AH headers** by examining IP fields.
- * If the packet is unsecured, IPsec searches SPD for a match to this packet.
+    * If the packet is **unsecured**, IPsec searches SPD for a match to this packet.
 If the policy matches:
       * `BYPASS`: The IP header is processed and stripped off and packet body is delivered to next higher layer (TCP/UDP).
       * `PROTECT` or `DISCARD`: The packet is discarded.
- * If the packet is secured, IPsec searches the SAD:
+    * If the packet is **secured**, IPsec searches the SAD:
       * If no match is found, the packet is discarded.
       * Else, IPsec applies appropriate ESP or AH processing; the IP header is processed and stripped off and the packet body is delivered to higher layer (TCP/UDP).

 ![alt text](https://docs.google.com/drawings/d/1tpzYKhXRly5sMeIUG9My6htHE0ZmN2jU76Ob5sjUV5Q/pub?w=755&h=717 "IPSec Inbound Processing")